SSH Gateway FAQ

 In this article we give answers to common questions and misconceptions about SSH Gateway on WP Engine.
 If you have questions about how to get started using SSH Gateway access, please see our Getting Started guide.

-Please note: SSH Gateway is available for customers on dedicated servers, and is not compatible with Legacy Staging environments.
+Please note: SSH Gateway is not compatible with Legacy Staging environments.
 Please contact your Account Manager to check if your account qualifies for access.

 What is SSH access?